 "I am passionate about what MHFA can do.
 I know some lives have been saved, and many changed, because of the impact of MHFAiders."

 “The Youth MHFA Instructor Training course was the most stimulating, well organised and engaging training I have experienced.
 To be immersed in YMHFA for 5 days was mentally and physically exhausting and stimulating all in the same moment.
 Separate from the program being so well researched and packaged, trainers Dr. Claire Kelly and Gloria Claessen make a dynamic duo.
 I want to thank them for their outstanding work & leadership modelling constantly how instructors can deliver this training.
 I look forward to delivering this program later in the year!
 Once again thank you for an amazing week."
 Christine Vay, July 2011.

 7 years ago Nicqui Yazdi lost a loved one to suicide.
 Within 6 months she did a Mental Health First Aid course to try and understand her loss.
 It changed her life.

 Aboriginal and Torres Strait Islander MHFA Instructor Training

 "I have been an Aboriginal Mental Health Worker for at least 5 yrs.
-I completed the MHFA training last week, and was very much encouraged by the course.
-I know that mental health first aid is really one of the keys into healing, certainly early intervention.
-The course content upskilled my understanding and knowledge and gave me a valuable insight into the impacts of mental illness.
+I completed the MHFA training last week and was very much encouraged by the course.
+I know that mental health first aid is really one of the keys to healing, certainly early intervention.
+The course content upskilled my understanding and knowledge and gave me valuable insight into the impacts of mental illness.
 Just like the St Johns First Aid course I completed last year, if our people have a lot more insight into these illnesses, the process of treatment would be beneficial to all."
 Craig Brown, Aboriginal Mental Health Worker NSW, Feb 2007.